beyzatezcan/rock-paper-scissors-game/README.md

 ## EN
-# ROCK-PAPER-SCISSORS GAME
+# ROCK-PAPER-SCISSORS GAME 🎮
 A fun and interactive Rock-Paper-Scissors game with additional choices like Fire, Water, Sponge, and Air.
-Play against the computer and see who wins two rounds first!
+Play against the computer and see who wins two rounds first!🥇🥳

 ## Features
 -7 different choices: Rock, Paper, Scissors, Fire, Water, Sponge, Air